-Specific arc welding processes, including plasma cutting, MIG welding, tig welding, or stick welding, emit harmful ultra-violet rays.
-These rays are similar to those emitted from the sun, and they can be detrimental to the human eyes.
+Specific arc welding processes, including plasma cutting, MIG welding, tig welding, or stick welding, emit harmful ultraviolet rays.
+These rays are similar to those emitted from the sun, and they can be detrimental to the human eye.
 During the welding task, you should be protecting your eyes against ultraviolet or infrared rays.

 Wearing a welding helmet based on darkened eyes will enable the welders to understand what you are doing in your task.
 There is no need to fear having your eyes get damaged at any point.

 How to Do Auto-Darkening Welding Helmets Work?

 If we talk about the working process of auto-darkening helmets, they work through an exciting process.
 Its working process combines special glass with various sensors and layers.
 To successfully work with auto-darkening welding lenses, the below-mentioned components are required:

 The helmet is included with the arc and the light sensors, positioned at the front side of the helmet.
 It is above the main viewing port.
 These helmet sensors are responsible for detecting the arc light once you start the weld.
 It, later on, sends the signal to darken the entire glass fully.

 A wide range of glass filters is available, including polarization filters, UV-IR filters, and different LC cells.
 Based on the light intensity, these glass layers get triggered to lighten or darken.